2shakilrafi/nnR/paper.md

 This was extended in [@rafi_towards_2024] to include neural networks for raising to a power, neural network polynomials, neural network exponentials, sines, cosines, and a rudimentary trapezoidal rule implementation.

+This is not the standard way neural networks are envisioned, which are as piecewise linear approximants.
+This way of building out networks that approximate transcendental functions, using algebraic operations of sum, scalar multiplication, stacking, products, and raising to powers, differs markedly from deep learning orthodoxy.
+It is hoped that this package will find use in the community.

+A full explanation of what these algebraic operations are, and what these neural network sines, cosines, and exponents are is explained in @rafi_towards_2024.

 # Statement of need

 Despite this framework's wide use in e.g. @Grohs_2022, @grohsetal, and @ackermann2023deep, in addition to @grohs2019spacetime and @bigbook, this framework has lacked a consistent implementation in a widely available language.